AshHeart/vue-webpack/README.md

-A Vue JS template build with Webpack and Babel to be used as a something of a boilerplate to kickstart your Vue Js apllication.
+A Vue JS template build with Webpack and Babel to be used as something of a boilerplate to kickstart your Vue Js apllication.

 Just download or clone the repo using ```git clone```

 Once, you have it cloned just run ```npm install``` to get your node modules.

-###Usage
+### Usage

 Use ```node run dev``` when in development and ```node run build``` to build your app for production